 Track mileage automatically

-Get startedCar Fringe Benefits Tax
+Get startedCar Fringe Benefits Tax (FBT)

-But whether it’s in addition to wages or as a salary sacrifice, provision of vehicle for personal use may be subject to fringe benefits tax (FBT).
+But whether it’s in addition to wages or as a salary sacrifice, the provision of a company vehicle for personal use may be subject to Fringe Benefits Tax (FBT).
+As an employer, you are liable for paying this tax and lodging an FBT return to the ATO.

 The key term in deciding this is ‘personal use.’